gunnarmorling/quarkus-qute/README.md

 # quarkus-qute

-Demo of using Quarkus with server-side templates via its Qute extension an Unpoly for client-side enhancements.
+Demo of using Quarkus with server-side templates via its Qute extension and Hotwire for client-side enhancements.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

 ## Database set-up